 Again, I highly recommend using a HR monitor.
 Typically, the HR monitors on watches are very inaccurate, so spend a few bucks and get a chest strap HR monitor.
 It'll make your training WAY easier.
 I've been using the same Wahoo chest strap HR monitor for something like 4 years now, and it's awesome, but just about any brand will work as long as it's compatible with your phone or watch though, so you have options, and they aren't expensive.

 If you need a reliable GPS watch for your training, again, most any brand will do.
 Unless you are aiming for Ultra-distance races and training, go with an inexpensive Garmin, Suunto, Coros, or Wahoo Fitness watch...heck, Polar, Apple, and whatever other brand will work too.
-If you want to know which brand people think is best, check out this article where we shared the results from 110 OCR Athletes and which watches they think are best for OCR.
+If you want to know which brand people think is best, check out this article: The Best GPS Watches 2024.

 I'll say it one more time, just so I'm sure I shared the point as clearly as possible: The best way to improve your overall fitness for endurance sports (of which OCR is one) is to do a lot of aerobic training.